L00P3R93/L00P3R93/README.md

 Hello, I am [Vincent Kioko](https://sntaks.me/), a passionate self-taught Full Stack Web Developer and a freelance software Developer from Kenya.
 I enjoy visualizing and bringing to life ideas by being meticulous in execution while taking great care of the architecture and quality of code.

-- 💼 Any freelance work? do reach, [email](mailto:vincentkioko@gmail.com) :)
+- 💼 Any freelance work?
+Reach me through, [email](mailto:vincentkioko@gmail.com) :)
-- 💬 Ask me about anything, i am happy to help;
+- 💬 Feel free to ask me about anything;

 <br>